bird-house/birdhouse-docs/docs/source/dev_guide.rst

     $ binstar-build init
     $ vim .binstar.yaml

-Edit the following highlighted lines (user, conda build, target):
+Edit the binstar config to have the following entries (change the package name for a different recipe):

 .. literalinclude:: binstar.yml
     :language: yaml